niktheblak/stateless-auth-token/README.md

 ### Running Unit Tests

-Make sure you have a working installations JDK and SBT.
+Make sure you have working installations of JDK and SBT available on your workstation.
 Open terminal and execute:

     $ sbt test